About the MacPhee Centre

 The MacPhee Centre was founded in 2009 as a non-profit training centre for youths who are not thriving in a traditional classroom environment and at risk of dropping out of school and those with barriers to accessing creative learning opportunities.
 The centre was named in recognition of a generous donation from Al and Mary MacPhee who contributed a quarter of a million dollars to a capital campaign.
 Inspired by Bill Strickland’s Manchester Bidwell model for youth arts and technology centres across the USA, the MacPhee Centre seeks to connect youth with passion and purpose.

-Built in 1895, this building served as the local fire organization as the Union Protection Company until 1932 when it joined with the Dartmouth Engine Company and the Axe and Ladder Company to form the Dartmouth Fire Department.
-Before becoming the MacPhee Centre for Creative Learning it was previously a gym, an office building and a stamp store.
-It has been fully renovated and deisgned with direct input from the youth who use the space.
+Built in 1895, this building served the local fire organization as the Union Protection Company until 1932 when it joined with the Dartmouth Engine Company and the Axe and Ladder Company to form the Dartmouth Fire Department.

 Frequently Asked Questions (FAQs)